Individual Taxpayer Identification Number

 Do I need to renew my ITIN?

-All ITINs not used on a federal tax return at least once in the last three years are no longer valid for use on a tax return as of Jan.
-1, 2017.
-Additionally, all ITINs issued before 2013 with middle digits of 78 and 79 (Example: (9XX-78-XXXX) also expired.
-If you have a 2016 filing requirement and your ITIN has expired, IRS recommends you submit your renewal application along with your federal return to prevent delays.
-Using an expired ITIN on a U.S. tax return will be processed and treated as timely filed, but it will be processed without any exemptions and/or credits claimed and no refund will be paid at that time.
-You will receive a notice explaining the delay in any refund and that the ITIN has expired.
+If you need to file a tax return in 2018 and your ITIN has expired or will expire before you file in 2018, we recommend that you submit your renewal application now to prevent potential delays in the processing of your return.
+If you use an expired ITIN on a U.S. tax return, it will be processed and treated as timely filed, but without any exemptions and/or credits claimed and no refund will be paid at that time.
+You’ll receive a notice explaining the delay in any refund and that the ITIN has expired.